-The date of this prospectus is April 7, 2004.
+The date of this prospectus is July , 2004.

-Our Structure Summary Risk Factors Restrictions on Ownership of Stock Distribution Policy Preferred Stock Tax Status Conflicts of Interest Private Placement The Offering Summary Selected Consolidated Financial Information of Arbor Realty Trust, Inc. and Subsidiaries Summary Selected Consolidated Financial Information of the Structured Finance Business of Arbor Commercial Mortgage, LLC and Subsidiaries RISK FACTORS Risks Related to Our Business Risks Related to Conflicts of Interest Risks Related to Our Status as a REIT Risks Related to the Offering FORWARD LOOKING STATEMENTS USE OF PROCEEDS DISTRIBUTION POLICY SELECTED CONSOLIDATED FINANCIAL INFORMATION OF ARBOR REALTY TRUST.
-INC. AND SUBSIDIARIES SELECTED CONSOLIDATED FINANCIAL INFORMATION OF THE STRUCTURED FINANCE BUSINESS OF ARBOR COMMERCIAL MORTGAGE, LLC AND SUBSIDIARIES MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF ARBOR REALTY TRUST, INC. AND SUBSIDIARIES Overview Sources of Operating Revenues Gain on Sale of Loans and Real Estate and Income from Equity Affiliates Significant Accounting Estimates and Critical Accounting Policies Recently Issued Accounting Pronouncements Results of Operations Liquidity and Capital Resources Related Party Transactions Recent Developments Quantitative and Qualitative Disclosures about Market Risk MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF THE STRUCTURED FINANCE BUSINESS OF ARBOR COMMERCIAL MORTGAGE.
-LLC AND SUBSIDIARIES Overview and Basis of Presentation Sources of Operating Revenues Gain on Sale of Loans and Real Estate and Income from Equity Affiliates Significant Accounting Estimates and Critical Accounting Policies Results of Operations Liquidity and Capital Resources Related Party Transactions Quantitative and Qualitative Disclosures about Market Risk ARBOR REALTY TRUST, INC. Industry Overview Our Business Strategy Our Investment Guidelines Our Investment Strategy Our Real Estate Assets Arbor Commercial Mortgage's Retained Interests in Our Investments Investments in Mortgage Related Securities Operations Our Asset Management Operations Operating Policies and Strategies
+TABLE OF CONTENTS PROSPECTUS SUMMARY Arbor Realty Trust, Inc. Our Business Strategy Our Manager Our Corporate History Our Structure Summary Risk Factors Restrictions on Ownership of Stock Distribution Policy Preferred Stock Tax Status Conflicts of Interest The Offering Summary Selected Consolidated Financial Information of Arbor Realty Trust, Inc. and Subsidiaries Summary Selected Consolidated Financial Information of the Structured Finance Business of Arbor Commercial Mortgage, LLC and Subsidiaries RISK FACTORS Risks Related to Our Business Risks Related to Conflicts of Interest Risks Related to Our Status as a REIT Risks Related to the Offering FORWARD LOOKING STATEMENTS USE OF PROCEEDS DISTRIBUTION POLICY SELECTED CONSOLIDATED FINANCIAL INFORMATION OF ARBOR REALTY TRUST, INC. AND SUBSIDIARIES SELECTED CONSOLIDATED FINANCIAL INFORMATION OF THE STRUCTURED FINANCE BUSINESS OF ARBOR COMMERCIAL MORTGAGE, LLC AND SUBSIDIARIES MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF ARBOR REALTY TRUST, INC. AND SUBSIDIARIES Overview Significant Accounting Estimates and Critical Accounting Policies Recently Issued Accounting Pronouncements Results of Operations Related Party Transactions Recent Developments Quantitative and Qualitative Disclosures about Market Risk MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF THE STRUCTURED FINANCE BUSINESS OF ARBOR COMMERCIAL MORTGAGE, LLC AND SUBSIDIARIES Overview and Basis of Presentation Sources of Operating Revenues Gain on Sale of Loans and Real Estate and Income from Equity Affiliates Significant Accounting Estimates and Critical Accounting Policies Results of Operations Liquidity and Capital Resources Related Party Transactions ARBOR REALTY TRUST, INC. Industry Overview Our Business Strategy Our Investment Guidelines Our Investment Strategy Our Real Estate Assets Arbor Commercial Mortgage's Retained Interests in Our Investments

+Our Asset Management Operations Operating Policies and Strategies